Heraldry of the House of Habsburg: Arms of Dominion of the Austro-Hungarian Empire

+Similarly, the lands of the Crown of Hungary/St. Stephen had their own heraldic achievement:

 In 1915, in the middle of World War I, Austria-Hungary adopted a heraldic composition uniting the shield that was used in the Hungarian part, also known as the Lands of the Crown of St. Stephen, with a new version of the medium shield of the Austrian part as depicted above in the section on the mainline of the Emperors of Austria.